Commerce Exam > Commerce Notes > Accountancy Class 12 > NCERT Solution - Financial Statements of a Company

 NCERT Solution - Financial Statements of a Company | Accountancy Class 12 - Commerce PDF Download

-State the meaning of financial statement analysis?
+Q1: State the meaning of financial statements?

-Question 2: What are limitations of financial statement analysis?
+Q2: What are limitations of financial statements?

-Limitations of financial statement are given below.
+Limitations of financial statements are given below.

-1. Ignores Changes in the Price level
+1. Ignores Changes in the Price level:

-2. Misleading and Wrong Information
+2. Misleading and Wrong Information:

 The financial analysis fails to reveal the change in the accounting procedures and practices.
-Consequently they may provide wrong and misleading information.
+Consequently, they may provide wrong and misleading information.

-3. Interim and Final Picture
+3. Interim and Final Picture:

 The financial analysis presents only the interim report and thereby provides incomplete information.
 They fail to provide the final and holistic picture.

-4. Ignores Qualitative and Non-monetary Aspects
+4. Ignores Qualitative and Non-monetary Aspects:

 The financial analysis reveals only the monetary aspects.
 In other words, these analyses consider only that information that can be expressed only in monetary terms.
 These analyses fail to disclose managerial efficiency, growth prospects, and other non-operational efficiency of a business.